enzo-project/enzo-dev/doc/manual/source/physics/star_particles.rst

 There are many different subgrid models of star formation and feedback in the astrophysical literature, and we have included several of them in Enzo.
-There are also methods include routines for black hole, sink, and Pop III stellar tracer formation.
+There are also methods that include routines for black hole, sink, and Pop III stellar tracer formation.
 Here we give the details of each implementation and the parameters that control them.